karfai/octranspo-api/README.md

 - /stops/:number
   - Provides details about a single stop associated with the stop number that appears in the physical signage for the stop.

+- /stops/:number/nearby[?within=:distance in meters]
+  - Provides details about stops near the specified stop.
+The optional "within" parameter can be used to change the distance tolerance (defaults to 400m).

+- /stops/:number/nearby/closest
+  - Provides details about the next closest stop.

+- /stops/:number/routes
+  - Provides a summary of routes which service the specified stop.
+Listed with the routes are the arrival times throughout the day and which days of the week the route is in service.
+This request could be used to populate a page that shows the printed schedules seen on physical signage.

+- /stops/:number/routes/in_service
+  - Provides a restricted set of route information limited to the current service period.

 - /stops_by_name/:name
   - Provides a set of stop details where the string in the :name parameter appears in the stop description.

-- /stops/:number/nearby[?within=:distance in meters]
-  - Provides details about stops geographically near the stop specified by number.
-The optional "within" parameter can be used to change the distance tolerance (defaults to 400m).

 - /stops_nearby/:lat/:lon[?within=:distance in meters]
   - Provides a set of stops geographically near the latitude and longitude specified in the request.
 The optional "within" parameter can be used to change the distance tolerance (defaults to 400m).